NI to face Danes and Finns in Euro 2024 qualifiers

 Last updated on .From the section Northern Ireland

-Northern Ireland's Euro 2024 group opposition will include Denmark, Finland and Slovenia with the Republic of Ireland handed a tough draw as they face the Netherlands and France.
+Northern Ireland's Euro 2024 group opposition will include Denmark, Finland and Slovenia with the Republic of Ireland handed a tough draw as they face France and the Netherlands.

 Ian Baraclough's NI side are in one of the six-team groups with Kazakhstan and San Marino also in Group H.